m-lego/m65/notes/notenoughpins.md

 ##### variant 2.

-   while this circuit "works" and with the right qmk firmware you get the matrix working, unfortunately all this works because of chance.
+  this circuit differs from above by using separate chip select pins for the 2x74HC589 and 1x74HC589, so uses one more pin than the variant 1, but shall make the matrix scan easier.

   ![matrix version 2 buffered](pics/matrix-2b_v2.png)